TheMiningKing/crypto-shopping-cart/README.md

 Open source Interac e-Transfer shopping cart
 ============================================

-Intended for small online shop keeps.
+Intended for small online shopkeeps.
 Web dev knowledge is a must.
 Interac e-Transfers are only available in Canada (to the best of my knowledge).

 The styling and basic functionality was straight-up jacked from [this fine fellow](https://github.com/gabrieleromanato/Node.js-Shopping-Cart).